Learning Engineer Agent

 This distinction — agentic episodes versus long-running autonomous agents — is, I think, the most important architectural insight in this project.

-The system is built as a pipeline of four specialised agents, each handling one phase of the course creation workflow.
+The system is built as a pipeline of ten specialised agents, each handling one phase of the course creation workflow.
 Agents are autonomous within their episode.
 Humans control the transitions between them.

 The Diagnostic Agent